vishnunp96/midi-editor/STORIES.md

 [ ] - pass uploaded file as context
 [ ] - load rootstore with it
 [ ] - load base webpage with it.

+FIREBASE -
+**DONT** firebase init

+FOR DEPLOY
+    firebase deploy
+FOR ONLY FUNCTIONS
+    firebase deploy --only functions